 It is very difficult to advise on the type of school you should be looking for, as every child’s needs are so different.
 For the majority of children, they will go to the school in their immediate vicinity.
 But specialist schooling is slightly different because there is not usually a lot of choices.

 It is important that the right school is identified for your child.
 Sometimes, although a school is on your doorstep, it may not always be the best one for your child’s individual needs.
 Visit all the schools in your area and see what specialist provision they can offer.

 There are many different types of schools, including:

 * Mainstream schools (your local school)

 State Schools – Mainstream

 The majority of schools in the UK are operated by the government/LEAs.
 Most of these are ordinary mainstream schools.

-Even if children have special needs i.e., dyslexia, dyspraxia etc., the child usually stays in mainstream schooling.
-This is usually considered best for the child and the family.
+Even if children have special needs, i.e., dyslexia, dyspraxia etc., the child usually stays in mainstream schooling.
+This is considered best for the child and the family.
 It is only in extreme cases (if the school cannot meet the needs of the individual child) that they would go to a specialist school.
-Some mainstream schools have units attached to them for dyslexia etc., or therapists and other specialists can come into the school on a regular basis.
+Some mainstream schools have units attached to them for dyslexia etc., or therapists and other specialists can come to the school on a regular basis.

 In the UK, a booklet is available from your Local Education Authority (LEA) with a list of all schools in your area.